 This setting is especially handy if you posted in error or in haste - quietly withdraw embarrassing, inappropriate, nasty, silly posts from sight.

-Here are some further great options from Facebook, the one we really like is “Review posts you are tagged in” - this is in the Review section below.
+Here are some further great options from Facebook, the one we like is “Review posts you are tagged in” - this is in the Review section below.

-If we had to pick one below that would be the one however we suggest that you look at each of the options beneath - for example the first option “Who can post on your timeline”.
-Perhaps you have friend, mum or someone who doesn't respect boundaries, rather block them.
+If we had to pick one below that would be the one however we suggest that you look at each of the options beneath - for example, the first option “Who can post on your timeline”.
+Perhaps you have a friend, mum or someone who doesn't respect boundaries, rather block them.

 Block, Delete, Ignore are some of the best buttons on the net.
 Get to love them and use them freely.

 Now that we have your privacy settings secured and your timeline and online activity more protected, let’s move on to “avoiding annoying advertising”.
 This is easier and quicker to do.